-Dangerous Lee, real name Leigh (sometimes spelled “Lei”, pronounced ley) Langston, is an Artist: writer, author, painter who works in Blog & Social Media Content Creation, Publishing, Marketing and Distribution.
+Dangerous Lee, real name Leigh (sometimes spelled “Lei”, pronounced ley) Langston, is an Artist: author, sometimes painter who works in Blog & Social Media Content Creation, Publishing, Marketing and Distribution.

 Where It Went: